 Downtown High Rise.
 The advantages of the downtown apartment are its accessibility (both for work and shopping) to the business heart of the city, and the cultural and entertainment facilities available.
-Higher prices of gasoline make these more desirable.
 However, because of high rentals, it is not surprising that studies show that the luxury-apartment dwellers (1) were over 35; (2) had relatively high income; (3) either worked downtown or did not work; (4) had no children living with them.

 Fringe-Area Medium-Rise.
 Cost considerations often prevent these in the downtown area, but they may be feasible in fringe areas.
 They are attractive because they have a friendlier atmosphere than the high-rise.
-A typical tenant profile for such a project showed that most had moved there from single family homes, were over 45 without young children, and were self-employed or professionals.
+A typical tenant profile for such a project showed that most had moved there from single family homes, were over 45 without young children, and were selfemployed or professionals.